julian-blohm/laravel-deploy/docs/lightsail-instance.md

 ### 5.2 Update DNS Settings with Domain
 - lightsail console
     - go to your networking tab in lightsail console
-    - attach a static ip to your instance and give it a name
     - copy your static ip
 - your domain provider
     - go to dns settings